Oliver-BE/transit-gdp-project/README.md

 Internal point latitude for each specific metropolitan and micropolitan statistical entity.

 **`intptlon`**
-Internal point longitudefor each specific metropolitan and micropolitan statistical entity.
+Internal point longitude for each specific metropolitan and micropolitan statistical entity.

 **`ua_census_id`**
 The census' unique id code for every urbanized area in the US.